What great customer service means is simple: doing what it takes to make your customers happy.

 It’s sometimes necessary to have a few specialists or different departments.
 But the ideal customer service team is one where every representative can fix any problem.
 When employees have the power to meet customer needs, both sides come out much happier.

 Nobody knows what your customers want better than your customers.
 If you want to know what great customer service means to them, ask them!
-Surveys, suggestion systems, and simply asking “What do you think we can do better?” can all get you invaluable data about what will make your customers happier.
+Something as simple as a free survey, a suggestion system, or asking “What do you think we can do better?” can get you invaluable data about what will make your customers happier.

 Always remember that it’s your customers who decide what great customer service really means, not you.
 Design your service around their desires and expectations and they will love you for it.